SEO Tips for NetSuite Ecommerce Sites

 SEO is difficult to do well for three main reasons:

-1. Google works hard to give its users the information they want immediately.
 That is the power of this search engine – it is good at guessing the best answers to most people’s questions.
 What this means is that Google’s algorithms are designed to find the best content and differentiate it from useless content, which makes it difficult to rank high on Google without having content that users find actually useful.
 Let’s face it: Generating high-quality, useful content is not easy.

-2. Google keeps its algorithm secret.
 This is done, in part, because they want to force content-creators to publish good content rather than just gaming the algorithm.
 Or, of course, you could always just pay Google to “cheat” your way to the top spot of the search results page – pay-per-click advertising is where Google makes a lot of its money.

-3. Google is continuously updating its algorithm, so tricks that worked last year often will not work this year.
+Tricks that worked last year often will not work this year.
 You should be wary of anyone who claims to have an instant solution or perfect formula for SEO; even if they are telling the truth and their solution works now, there is a good chance that Google will fix that bug/workaround soon.
 The only way to really future-proof your SEO is to have content that lots of visitors find valuable.

 That being said, whether you are using SuiteCommerce, or another ecommerce platform with NetSuite, there are a few things you can do on your ecommerce site to boost SEO and increase the chances of your content being recognized as valuable.
 There are millions of high-quality articles, products, and services on the internet that remain mostly undiscovered treasures.